PhilT/machines/README.md

 Machines - Test Driven Deployment
 =======================================

-Setup Ubuntu development and server **Machines** locally or on Amazon EC2 for hosting Ruby on Rails 3 applications.
+Setup Ubuntu development and server **Machines** locally or on Amazon EC2 for hosting and developing Ruby on Rails 3 applications.

 Run commands like: